 NOTE: Do not insert the feeler gauge too deep, as it will pass over the bump at the surface of the rubber stop block and alter adjustment.
 See illustration.

 - 1. Rubber stop block

 - 2. Bump

 - 3. Feeler gauge

-- 7. Tighten screws to the specified torque, following the illustrated sequence.
+- 7. Tighten screws to specification, following the illustrated sequence.
 Take care not to pinch the feeler gauge.

 TIGHTENING SEQUENCE